- Computer Science

 - Current Students

-My research interest broadly lies in large scale Optimization and Smart Grid areas that relates fields of electrical engineering and computer science.
-My specific research interests and topics range from high performance computing, Operations Research, Smart Grid Modeling and Simulation, Big Data/green computing and distributed control.
+My research interest broadly lies in large scale Optimization and Cyber Physical System (CPS) areas (e.g., smart grids) that relates fields of electrical engineering and computer science.
+My specific research interests and topics range from cyber security, big data, forecasting, Smart Grid Modeling and Simulation, and distributed control.

 I would like to explain the remaining research statement based on my current work under four main research focuses: